Notification complaints

 It is free to make a complaint about the notification process to us and we welcome complaints from anyone who has concerns about the handling of a notification.

-Most complaints about the handling of a notification are made by the person who made the notification (the notifier) (213 complaints in 2021–22).
-We also receive a significant number of complaints from health practitioners about the handling of a notification that was made about them (85 complaints in 2021–22).
+Most complaints about the handling of a notification are made by the person who made the notification (the notifier).
+We also receive a significant number of complaints from health practitioners about the handling of a notification that was made about them.

 We know it can be stressful for both the notifier and the health practitioner who are involved in a notification.